bulletmark/pkglog/README.md

 This allow you to set default preferred starting options to `pkglog`.
 Type `pkglog -h` to see the options supported.
 E.g. `echo "--days 7" >~/.config/pkglog-flags.conf` to make `pkglog`
-only display the last 7 days of updates by default.
+only display the last 7 days of changes by default.
 This is also useful to set your parser explicitly using `-p/--parser` (e.g. if the default parser is not automatically determined correctly on your system).